Updated: Jan 21

-A great practical reason for going E2W is that you allow yourself 3-4 days to 'calibrate' yourself on the trail as you complete from first few sections from Telegraph Station to Standley Chasm.
+A great practical reason for going E2W is that you allow yourself 3-4 days to 'calibrate' yourself on the trail as you complete the first few sections from Telegraph Station to Standley Chasm.
 Calibration is a term we adopted and use frequently with our customers.
 By calibrating yourself with the trail, we mean getting your body, mind and equipment used to, and levelled toward, the conditions of the Larapinta Trail and Central Australia.
 Your calibration process basically begins the moment you get off the plane or arrive in Central Australia.

 How your calibration goes in the first two days of your trek will very likely determine how your calibration remains for the rest of the hike.
 For example, if you allow yourself to drop your hydration levels to 70%, you will remain at that level or lower for the rest of the trek no matter what your best efforts are to correct it.
 Once calibrated, it is extremely difficult to change it while on your trek and vast portion of hikers never do.
 The first two days could well and truly dictate how the rest of your trek goes!

 During the calibration process on Section 1-3 you have the opportunity, very early in your trek, to acclimatise and regulate your body.
 The first two sections are relatively easy (though long) in comparison to the other sections you will be undertaking.
 Therefore you can ease into your trek and give yourself ample time to shake off the domestic cobwebs and get your mindset back on bush frequency and trek focus and start warming up the muscle memory.
 Remember, if you need to split Section 1 in order to have an easy first couple of days, don't stress about doing that.
 You can always make up the time later in your trek.